jfroelich/rss-reader/src/favicon/favicon-notes.md

 # General todo items

+* Reintroduce parameter that is the fetched document, optional.
+When the doc is specified, do not fetch the document.
+One of the big problems with polling right now is that I am seeing duplicate requests.
+Even though each second request might be cached, I'd rather just not even do it.

 * Spend more time thinking about the similarity of findLookupURLInCache, findRedirectInCache, and findOriginInCache.
-The similarity really suggests I should be using a single function.
+The similarity suggests I should be using a single function.
 * Implement findUnexpiredEntry, then look at where I call findEntry and replace it